Kristina01111000/Drws_site/README.md

 Double check that the stuff at the bottom of https://growingholistically.com/drmlisteners/ has to be there, try to see if marketing can be changed
 Get book file for the page https://growingholistically.com/here-is-your-copy-of-the-book/ Get reworked body awareness text from him
-Work on meet dr w link on the syracusenaturalhealing.com  site For that site, a year ago you talked about putting a “meet dr w” link on the sidebar above “make an appointment”, and it would link to an about dr w page.
-You were thinking about it and wanted me to bring it up again.
-Is that something you want done?
-He is going to send me something, or ask about it next week
-	- he sent me an email, make those changes
-- look at about dr w on gh, is that still what he wants?